eduojeda/imagemover/README.md

-Imagemover is a small python script that I put together to help me organize my picture collection.
-Nothing to write home about :p
+Imagemover is a small python script that I hacked together to help me organize my picture collection